 Unintended coma should be relieved by initially removing all sedative medication but the trial medication.
-If the coma is unexplained and at the clinician discretion suspected to be caused by the trial medication, all other causes should be considered and abolished (e.g. level of sedatives, analgesics etc.) before the trial medication is paused.
+If the coma is unexplained and at the clinician discretion suspected to be caused by the trial medication, all other causes should be considered and abolished (e.g. level of sedatives, analgesics etc.) before the trial medication is firstly decreased to 1.25mg three times daily or paused, if halved dosages of trial medication do not show the desired effect.
 This judgement is made by the treating physician.